The Real World: Key West: After filming

 After the cast left the Real World house, all seven of them appeared to discuss their experiences both during and since their time on the show, Fun, Sun, and Now Totally Done: The Real World Key West Reunion which premiered on August 22, 2006, and was hosted by Susie Castillo.

 At the 2008 The Real World Awards Bash, Svetlana won the title of "Hottest Female" and Johnny was named "Hottest Male".
 Other nominees included Paula for "Best Meltdown" and for "Best Phonecall Gone Bad", and Tyler for "Roommate you Love to Hate", "Best Dance-Off" and for "Steamiest Scene" alongside Bhakti.

 In 2006, Paula Meronek was arrested for assault for allegedly biting then-boyfriend John Alyward.
 In April, 2014, she married Jack Beckert and gave birth to three babies: Atlas (born in 2014), Athena Rose (born in 2015) and Aurora Mae (born in 2019).

 Svetlana Shusterman became an aspiring actress and model who appeared in FHM as one of the "Girls of FHM".
 In 2007 she was arrested for disorderly conduct.
 In March 2014, Shusterman filed a restraining order against Incubus frontman Brandon Boyd.
 Boyd responded that he did not know her, and did not recall having ever met her.

 Janelle Casanave got married on June 13, 2015.

 In 2011, Devenanzio alleged in a lawsuit that the TV series Entourage damaged his name and personality and caused him emotional distress by featuring a character named "Johnny Bananas", played by Kevin Dillon.
 One year later, the judge ruled in HBO's favor.
 In 2017, he appeared on Fear Factor alongside Leroy Garrett from The Real World: Las Vegas.
 In 2018, he started hosting 1st Look, a late-night travel series on NBC.
 In 2020, Devenanzio competed in season 19 of Worst Cooks in America.
 Devenanzio subsequently hosted another late-night NBC show, Celebrity Sleepover, which premiered on April 3, 2021.
 Devenanzio also competed on the first season of House of Villains, and on the second season of The Traitors.

+Tyler Duckworth passed away on August 11, 2026 at the age of 44 at his home in North Dakota.